sh0nk/matplotlib4j/README.md

 * Python 2.7.10, 3.6.1
 * Matplotlib 1.3.1, 2.0.2

+If it does not work on your environment, please report that through [github issue](https://github.com/sh0nk/matplotlib4j/issues/new) with the error message and your environment (OS, python and matplotlib versions).

 ## Configure on your project

 This library is now found on [maven central repository](http://search.maven.org/#artifactdetails%7Ccom.github.sh0nk%7Cmatplotlib4j%7C0.3.0%7Cjar).